pic

 Rankings

 Instead of sorting a vector, you may be interested in determining the rank position of each element.
-The StatsBase package offers two functions for this purpose, competerank and ordinalrank.
-The main difference between them lies in how they handle identical elements: competerank assigns the same rank to identical elements, while ordinalrank assigns different ranks to these elements.
-Both functions return a rank such that 1 corresponds to the lowest value.
-If you prefer to invert the ranking, so that the highest value corresponds to a rank of 1, you can add the keyword argument rev = true.
+The StatsBase package offers two functions for this purpose: competerank and ordinalrank.
+The main difference between them lies in how they handle tied elements: competerank assigns the same rank to tied elements, while ordinalrank assigns consecutive ranks.
+Both functions return ranks where 1 corresponds to the lowest value.
+If you prefer to invert the ranking, so that the highest value corresponds to a rank of 1, you can pass the keyword argument rev = true.

 using StatsBase